 1. Give yourself enough time to set up the perfect picture

 The first rays of sun peeking over the horizon are a joyful herald of a new day.
 You will need to be up with the lark to get set up in time for the show to begin, so bring a flask of something warming and make an occasion of it.
 You can nail the timings of the sun’s movements across your location with apps like The Photographer’s Ephemeris, which is available for iPhone and Android.

 2. Buy a tripod

-I have found myself enjoying a sunset casting its beautiful light through woodland, or its effect on an evening seascape, but have got home to find most of the photos I took were too soft or downright blurry and dark to use.
+I’ve found myself enjoying a sunset casting its beautiful light through countryside or an evening seascape, but have got home to find most of the photos I took were too soft or downright blurry and dark to use.
 The moral of the story?
 This type of shooting requires a steadier hand than mine, preferably a tripod, to minimise the blur.

 3. Don’t give up if the conditions don’t seem ideal

 Remember, even on the most overcast of days, you may get lucky with a well-timed cloud break, so if the weather turns, don’t pack up and leave until the show is over – clouds can really add drama.
 Sunrise scenes are often improved by the presence of swirling mist in valleys.
 They don’t have to be all about warm orange colours either; there’s a moody photo lurking in there on even the greyest of days.

 Try shooting some photos of the low sun with a strong silhouette in the foreground to give a different dynamic to some of your photos.
 Create the silhouette by simply exposing for the brightest part of the sky; this should throw your foreground detail into dark relief.
 If the silhouette is still not dark enough, use your exposure slider to bring the exposure down by another one or two stops (i.e. reduce the exposure so that the image is twice as dark or four times as dark).